assaydepot/assaydepot-php/README.md

 ## Using this PHP SDK

-A number of function are available to the developer:
+A number of functions are available to the developer:

 *  search($search_type, $query="")
 *  get($search_type, $id, $query="")